devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 }
 ```

-*Code Snippet 7: Wisgen Card Widget Class [(Faust 2019)](https://github.com/Fasust/wisgen)*
+*Code Snippet 7: Wisgen Card Widget Class [\[11\]](https://github.com/Fasust/wisgen)*

 As you can see, it has some const values for styling, a wisdom object that is passed into the constructor and a build method.
 The wisdom object contains the wisdom text and the hyperlink for the stock image.

 One thing I want to point out here is that even if all fields are final in a StatelessWidget, it can still change to a degree.
 A ListView Widget is also a Stateless for example.
 It has a final reference to a list.
 Things can be added or removed from that list without the reference in the ListView Widget changing.
-So the ListView remains immutable and Stateless while the things it displays can change [(Google LLC 2018c)](https://www.youtube.com/watch?v=wE7khGHVkYY).
+So the ListView remains immutable and Stateless while the things it displays can change [\[31\]](https://www.youtube.com/watch?v=wE7khGHVkYY).

-The Lifecycle of Stateless Widgets is very straight forward [(Boelens 2018b)](https://medium.com/flutter-community/widget-state-buildcontext-inheritedwidget-898d671b7956):
+The Lifecycle of Stateless Widgets is very straight forward [\[28\]](https://medium.com/flutter-community/widget-state-buildcontext-inheritedwidget-898d671b7956):

 ``` dart
 class MyWidget extends StatelessWidget {